doubleirish/puppet_getting_started/README.md

 After saving You will need to prefix subsequent puppet commands with "sudo"

-# create a simple puppet resource
+# Create a simple puppet resource
 The puppet file format for a resource e.g a file,package or service has the following general format
 ```
 resource { 'titleOrDefaultProperty' :